 Quick Step-by-step guide:

 1) The only thing you really need to get going is a Paddy Power account.
-If you don’t have one then you can click this tracked link to get yourself a free bet worth £20 when you bet just £10!
+If you don’t have one then you can click this tracked link to get yourself a risk free bet worth £20.
+(New Customers Only.18+.
+T&Cs Apply)

 2) Next up, you need to find your account.
 This is very simple and can be accessed by clicking the account button at the top of the page.